 Victoria University’s Polytechnic is a finalist in a prestigious international competition for its award-winning blended-learning model that uses a combination of technology and face-to-face teaching to inspire and empower students.

-The UK-based Learning and Performance Institute has shortlisted VU Polytechnic for the Internal Learning Solution of the Year award.
+The UK-based has shortlisted VU Polytechnic for the Internal Learning Solution of the Year award.
 The award honours a training team for developing an innovative learning model that produces significant performance improvements for the organisation.

 Other finalists in the category are Hugo Boss, Bayer US, Aviva, Capgemini and Slovenska Sporitelna.